BlackteaData/data-talks/workshop2.md

 1) Go to RDS console
 2) Click on `Databases` and `Create database`
 3) Select the desired database engine (we will create a Microsoft SQL Server and PostgreSQL)
-4) We will use the default for most options, paying attention to:
+4) We will use the default for most options.
+A few items to change:
 	a) Credentials settings: Let AWS Secrets Manager to manage the password
-	b) Instance configuration: Select the instance included in the free tier (usually t3.small)
+	b) Instance configuration: Select the instance included in the free tier (usually t3.small).
+The cost of RDS instances is related to the size and type of the instance, so a larger and more powerful instance equals to a more expensive database.
+Another factor in the cost is licensing.
+Oracle and Microsoft charges licensing so you might be in a situation where even though the computer that is running the database is free, but you have to pay for the software that is running on the instance.
+MySQL and Postgres are open source so no licensing on these two engines.
 	c) Select Public access = yes.
-As we are just learning about RDS and we will delete the instance at the end of this workshop, this option is okay.
+As we are just learning about RDS and the data is public available, this option is okay.
 In real life, the database will be in a Private subnet and only accessible, securely, via resources in the AWS or through a VPN.

 This paper goes into more details about each option: https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_CreateDBInstance.html